socure-inc/socure-docv-demo-app-react-native/README.md

 The Predictive Document Verification (DocV) SDK v4 for React Native is a React Native wrapper that allows you to use the DocV SDK for Android and iOS in your React Native application.

-> Note: Document verification services will be disabled for older SDK versions soon.
-All SDK v3 integrations must be updated to version **3.1.0 or later** to meet compliance requirements.
+>Note: Document verification services will be disabled for older SDK versions soon.
+All SDK integrations must be updated to version **3.1.0 or later** to meet compliance requirements.

 ## Minimum Requirements

+Before getting started, check that your development environment meets the following requirements:

 **React Native**